Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 First, there may be **details of the state that don't affect any measurements**.
 Remember how, in the two-qubit case we analyzed, the step size of the random walk degenerated to 0 when the toggly-ness of $U$ hit 50%?
-Setting the toggly-ness to 50% results in Eve never learning anything about the qubit $q\_1$, because $q\_1$'s state no longer affected any measurement results.
+Setting the toggly-ness to 50% results in Eve never learning anything about the qubit $q\_1$, because $q\_1$'s state no longer influences any measurement results.

 If Eve's ultimate goal is to predict Alice's measurement probabilities, then not learning details that don't affect those probabilities is fine.
-But even so, it's quite hard for Eve to figure out if she has all the relevant details yet.
+But even so, it's quite hard for Eve to figure out if she has all the relevant details or not.
 Determining if an Alice program will ever use a specific qubit is as hard as the halting problem; incomputable.

 Second, if Eve's quantum computer can communicate with other quantum computers, Alice may ask Eve to **entangle her state with external states**.
-Although it's possible to clone an EPR pair *as a whole*, it's not possible to clone *half* of an EPR pair.
+This is a problem for Eve because, although it's possible to clone an EPR pair *as a whole*, it's not possible to clone *half* of an EPR pair.
 That's literally non-sensical: you're asking for a qubit that agrees with $a$, but not with $b$ (otherwise you'd have a GHZ state instead of a clone), despite $b$ agreeing with $a$.

-Including entanglement into the initial state isn't a problem.
+Alice may include external entanglement in the initial state, but that's not a problem.
 Eve's inferrence process handles that.
-The problem is if Alice can add *new* entanglement: it gives her a way to add entropy into Eve's inferred density matrix.
+The problem is if Alice can add *new* entanglement: it's the only way she can consistently add entropy into Eve's inferred density matrix.

 Third, there's **the pragmatic issue of size**.
 For $n$ qubits and $m$ operations, Eve's inferrence algorithm does $O(4^n m)$ work.
 So an easy way for Alice to defeat a naive Eve is to just concatenate 100 qubits onto the state.

+*On the other hand, in practice, Eve won't be so naive*.
+She'll be looking for opportunities to ignore some of the qubits, or to measure them early, or to factor the state into independent sub-parts.
+There are a lot of ways that Alice could accidentally make things very easy for Eve.

 # On Brains